MARCH TO NOVEMBER 2012

 If your destination is not on Dexter Avenue, we urge you to seek an alternative route.
 Eliminating thru traffic on Dexter will allow the Contractor to work more quickly.

-Construction will be in three phases as described below and shown on these maps.
+Construction will be in three phases as described below.

 Phase 1 Construction (Doty to Huron Street).
 Expected March - August 10: